miasmos/node-gimx/README.md

 # node-gimx
 Send commands to gimx via js.
+Currently, only Playstation is supported.

 #Quickstart